TikTok will be banned from the US App Store and Play Store this weekend

-The new ban issued by the US Department of Commerce, also covers Chinese social network WeChat, and it orders both Apple and Google to remove each service from the app stores so users in the country can no longer download them.
+The new ban, issued by the US Department of Commerce, also covers Chinese social network WeChat, and it orders both Apple and Google to remove each service from their app stores so that users in the country can no longer download them.

 - The very best iPhones you can buy